 Unpardonable Sin

-SYNOPSIS - A line is crossed when what God’s Spirit is doing in Jesus is attributed to Satan – Mark 3:22-35.
+A line is crossed when the activities of God’s Spirit in the words and deeds of Jesus are attributed to Satan – Mark 3:22-35.

-to Jesus from the Temple authorities.
-In the version in Matthew, the
+opposition from the groups associated with the Temple authorities.
+In Matthew,

-- (Mark 3:22-30) - “And the Scribes who from Jerusalem had come down were saying—He hath Beelzebul; and—In the ruler of the demons casteth he out the demons.
-And calling them near, in parables began he to say unto them—How can Satan cast, Satan out?
-And if a kingdom against itself be divided that kingdom cannot be made to stand; And if a house against itself be divided the house shall be unable to stand; And if Satan hath risen up against himself and become divided, he cannot stand, but hath an end.
-But no one is able into the house of the mighty one to enter and his spoils to carry off, unless first the mighty one he bind, and then his house will he plunder!
-Verily, I say unto you—All things shall be forgiven unto the sons of men—the sins and the profanities wherewithal they shall profane; But whosoever shall revile against the Holy Spirit hath no forgiveness unto times age-abiding—but is guilty of an age-abiding sin: because they were saying—An impure spirit, he hath!” – (The Emphasized Bible).
+- (Mark 3:22-30) - “And the Scribes who had arrived from Jerusalem were saying: He has Beelzebul, and by the ruler of the demons he casts out the demons.
+And calling them near, in parables, he began to say to them: How can Satan cast Satan out?
+And if a kingdom against itself be divided that kingdom cannot be made to stand.
+And if a house against itself be divided the house shall be unable to stand.
+And if Satan has risen up against himself and become divided, he cannot stand, but has an end.
+But no one can enter the house of the mighty one and plunder his spoils unless first, he binds that mighty one, and then his house will he plunder!
+Verily, I say unto you, all things will be forgiven unto the sons of men, the sins and the profanities wherewithal they shall profane, but whoever will revile against the Holy Spirit has no forgiveness unto times everlasting but is guilty of an everlasting sin, because they were saying: He has an unclean spirit!”

 house,” a corrupted form of the name ‘Beelzebub.’
 The

-religious authorities could not deny that Jesus performed miracles.
-Rather than
+religious authorities could not deny that Jesus had performed genuine miracles,

 The Greek term rendered “parable” originally meant “a setting

 aside.”
-In the New Testament, it refers to illustrations or stories used as
+In the New Testament, it refers to illustrations and stories used as analogies.

-analogies.
-This is the first time the word is used in the gospel of Mark.
+This is the first time the word is found in the gospel of Mark.

 Jesus responded with logic and common sense.
 How